encomp/codenext_emojify/README.md

 architecture and how it works.

 #### Single Activity
-The application has only one activity.
-The activity is the entry point of an Android application and this activity is launched once the user click on your icon of your application.
+The application has a [single activity](https://www.youtube.com/watch?v=9O1D_Ytk0xg).
+The activity is the entry point of an Android application.
+The activity is launched once the user click on the application icon.

  <p align="center">
      <img src="/resources/icon.png" alt="" data-canonical-src="/images/icon.png" width="176" height="353" />
  </p>

 #### Screens
 The application defines two screens or fragments.
-A fragment defines its own UI and encapsulates its own functionality.
+A [fragment](https://www.youtube.com/watch?v=k3IT-IJ0J98) defines its own UI and encapsulates its own functionality.

-##### Home Fragment or Screen
+##### Home Fragment
 The home fragment defines a bottom app bar with a single FAB button that triggers the camera to take a picture.